sebastienpig/BehavioralCloning/README.md

 It has a normalization layer, 5 convolutional layers and 4 fully connected layers.

 <b> Avoiding overfitting:</b><br>
-I added 3 dropout layers at 50% each before each final layers: <br>
+I added 3 dropout layers at 50% each before each final layers.
+I tried a rate of 80% but the error loss was above 7% and the car did not make the first turn. <br>

+Final code here:<br>
 <pre>
 #Using Dropout to avoid overfitting
 <b>model.add(Dropout(0.5))</b>